 Q: Why is my credit score different among the three nationwide credit reporting agencies?

-If you access scores from all of the agencies at the same time, a score difference is normally due to the credit file data at each of the agencies.
+If you access credit scores from all of the agencies at the same time, a credit score difference may be due to the credit file data at each of the agencies.
 Not all creditors report to all three agencies, so some credit lines might not appear on all three reports.

 When comparing your credit report from the three agencies, make sure that the personal information on each is correct and that all of the listed accounts and balances belong to you.
 Any incorrect information could alter your score.